njacko/ExData_Plotting1/README.md

 ## Introduction

+Coursera Exploratory Data Analysis Project 1

+Four scripts each read in a dataset and create a plot.

+## Instructions

+1. The scripts require the 'dplyr' and 'lubridate' packages.
+2. The dataset must be extracted to the working directory.
+It is available here https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip
+3. The scripts must also be in the working directory.
+4. The scripts can be run by 'source('plot1.R')' etc.
+5. To speed up the process the range of rows to be read in has been hardcoded.

+## Information about the dataset

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning